dchwebb/Punck/README.md

 Samples are stored on 32MB of internal Flash memory.
 This storage space is made available as a standard USB drive, requiring no external drives or SD cards.

 A browser-based editor allows drum sequences to be entered graphically and detailed parameters of internal voices to be edited.
+A MIDI mapping facility provides access to different articulations of voices and different samples for the sampler tracks.

 Audio DSP